 The SCALE TO FIT button is used to adjust the zoom level and the location of the model on the screen so that it fits the size of the window area.
+The SCALE TO SELECTION command adjusts the center of the view as well as the zoom level so that they fit the currently selected room elements.

-The various other controls of the PRESENTATION ribbon will be discussed in the following sections.
+The various other controls of the Presentation ribbon will be discussed in the following sections.